dhoyle/splicedocs-jekyll/pages/BestPractices/OnPrem/ConfigBackups.md

 ---
 <section>
 <div class="TopicContent" data-swiftype-index="true" markdown="1">
-# Configuring Your Splice Machine Backups
+# Understanding and Troubleshooting Splice Machine Backups

 This section contains best practice and troubleshooting information related to backing up your data with our *On-Premise Database* product, in these topics:

 * [How Backup Jobs Run](#howjobsrun)
 * [Configuring Backups When Copying with Spark Executors](#usingspark)
 * [Configuring Backups When Copying with `distcp`](#usingdistcp)

+{% include splice_snippets/onpremonlytopic.md %}

 ## How Backup Jobs Run {#howjobsrun}